Anti-Armenian sentiment in Azerbaijan: Destruction of cultural heritage

 According to the US Department of Justice:

-Starting in 1998, Armenia began accusing Azerbaijan of embarking on a campaign of destroying a cemetery of khachkar carvings in the Armenian cemetery in Julfa.
+Starting in 1998, Azerbaijan began embarking on a campaign of destroying a cemetery of Armenian khachkar carvings in a cemetery in Julfa.
 Several appeals were filed by both Armenian and international organizations, condemning the Azerbaijani government and calling on it to desist from such activity.
-In 2006, Azerbaijan barred members of the European Parliament from investigating the claims, charging them with a "biased and hysterical approach" to the issue and stating that it would only accept a delegation if that delegation visited Armenian-occupied territory as well.
+In 2006, Azerbaijan barred members of the European Parliament from investigating the claims.
 In the spring of 2006, a visiting journalist from the Institute for War and Peace Reporting reported that no visible traces of the Armenian cemetery remained.
 In the same year, photographs taken from Iran showed that the cemetery site had been turned into a military firing range.

-As a response to Azerbaijan barring on-site investigation by outside groups, on 8 December 2010, the American Association for the Advancement of Science (AAAS) released an analysis of high-resolution satellite photographs of the Julfa cemetery site taken in 2003 and 2009.
+As a response to Azerbaijan barring on-site investigation by outside groups, on 8 December 2010, the American Association for the Advancement of Science (AAAS) released an analysis of high-resolution satellite photographs of the Armenian Julfa cemetery site taken in 2003 and 2009.
 The AAAS concluded that the satellite imagery was consistent with the reports from observers on the ground, that "significant destruction and changes in the grade of the terrain" had occurred between 2003 and 2009, and that the cemetery area was "likely destroyed and later leveled by earth-moving equipment."

 In 2019, Azerbaijan's destruction of Armenian cultural heritage was described as "the worst cultural genocide of the 21st century" in Hyperallergic, exceeding the destruction of cultural heritage by ISIL.
 The devastation included 89 medieval churches, 5,840 intricate cross-stones, and 22,000 tombstones.
+An investigation by the organization Caucasus Heritage Watch described Azerbaijan’s destruction of Armenian heritage within Nakhichevan as a "striking portrait of cultural erasure that, in its surgical precision, totality, and surreptitiousness, has few parallels."
+The research program stated that there was “conclusive forensic evidence that silent and systematic cultural erasure has been a feature of Azerbaijan’s domestic ethnic policies" adding that "by 2011, all physical traces of Armenians in Nakhichevan were effectively gone, with rare exceptions appearing to have resulted from oversight rather than intent."

-Azerbaijani forces shelled the historical 19th century Ghazanchetsots Cathedral in Shusha during the 2020 Nagorno-Karabakh war.
-The cathedral was completed in 1887 and is the seat of the Diocese of Artsakh of the Armenian Apostolic Church.
+In 2020 during the second Nagorno-Karabakh War, Azerbaijani forces shelled the historical 19th century Ghazanchetsots Cathedral in Shusha, which was the seat of the Diocese of Artsakh of the Armenian Apostolic Church.
+During the war, a group of genocide scholars issued a statement on the "imminent genocidal threat deriving from Azerbaijan and Turkey," adding that the destruction of Armenian cultural heritage was consistent with the "policy of the cultural genocide" that Azerbaijan had implemented over the past 30 years in Nakhichevan.
+In addition, the scholars stated that "a case can be made that there is conspiracy to commit genocide, direct and public incitement to commit genocide, and [an] attempt to commit genocide."
+An article from Cultural Property News stated that "the vast scale and deliberate nature of the elimination of Armenian heritage by Azerbaijani officials makes clear that it is not an accident of war but a state-sponsored attempt to eliminate a people’s history."